 Your Job

 AI isn’t going to replace your job overnight, bubble or no bubble.
 But it might change how you do your job.
 The best protection is learning to use AI tools effectively in your field.
-Think of it like learning to use email or spreadsheets.
+Think of it like learning to use email or spreadsheets in the 1990s.
 It’s becoming a basic skill.
 Our guide on AI task management shows practical ways to start.

 The AI Tools You Use